DinoChiesa/electronjs-load-gen/README.md

    - *httpbasicauth* - suppose your context is `{"client" : {"id":"ABC", "secret":"DEF"}}` You can use
-      `{{httpbasicauth client.id client.secret}}` to produce an HTTP Basic Auth header value: the word "Basic " followed by the right base64 blob.
+      `{{httpbasicauth client.id client.secret}}` to produce an HTTP Basic Auth header value: the word "Basic " followed by the appropriate base64 blob.

    - *random* - `{{random 2 20}}` generates a random number between 2 and 20.